learn-co-curriculum/reading-ios-introToObjects/README.md

 ### Methods

 Object-Oriented Programming, however, requires more than just the bundling up of individual pieces of data in order to represent a "thing"—it also bundles customized functions that can be performed *on* that data.
-These are called **methods**: behaviors that an object can perform upon its internal data, called "**member variables**".
+These are called **methods**: behaviors that an object can perform upon its internal data, called its "**member variables**".

-Methods are, in effect, functions that can only be called upon the their associated object's instance variables.
-Without the inclusion of methods into a programming language, those "bundles of data" remain inert except against an outside force (i.e. a global function call).
+Methods are, in effect, functions that can only be called upon the their associated object's member variables.
+Without the inclusion of methods into a programming language, those "bundles of data" remain inert except when changed by an outside force (i.e. a global function call).
 Our coded representation of a `pipe` remains just a hunk of raw material with some interesting attributes but no practical application or usefulness.

 However, if it can *perform* a method, such as channeling a water supply from one reservoir to another, our previously inert "bundle of data" now has a *behavior*.
 It can now be appropriately called an **object**.
 A `channelWater` method on our `pipe` object might be written to accomplish the task of moving water a distance equivalent to the `pipe`'s `length` value and at a flow rate based upon its `diameter` value.

-### Member Variables
+### Property Basics

-In the previous lessons, you got practiced with declaring and setting local variables. **Member variables** are just like local variables except that a member variable belongs to another object's **member group**.
-The member group consists of the
+In the previous lessons, you got practiced with declaring and setting local variables. **Properties** are just like local variables except that a property is a component of forming a larger object.

-The `length` value of our `pipe` object from above is one of its member variables, as are `diameter`, `material`, and `manufacturer` (which together make up our `pipe`'s member group).
-If `length` is an integer variable, then it will function in the same ways that any local integer variable will; it is a member variable only in that it is an essential part of our `pipe` object.
+The `length` value of our `pipe` object from above would be programmed as a property—as would `diameter`, `material`, and `manufacturer`.
+Together, these make up the information that represents our abstraction of a pipe, which in our code we have named `pipe`.

-The `diameter` member variable might be a float value, while the `material` and ` manufacturer` member variables might be stored as strings.
-A string object that is a member variable is still a string in every way, and contains its own member variables that are assembled to represent the text that it holds.
+If the `length` property is an integer variable, then it will itself function in the same ways that any local integer variable will function, but with the added association of being a component of `pipe` object.
+The `diameter` property might be a float value, while the `material` and ` manufacturer` properties might be strings.
+A string object that is a property is still a string in every way, and contains its own properties that are assembled to represent the text that it holds.

-**Advanced:** *In Objective-C,* `NSString` *objects contain an member variable that is a C-array of* `char`*s, a C-language primitive that represents a single letter.*
+#### Dot Notation

 ## Class Versus Instance